|

 MBA 539

 This one is in very reasonable condition after long dry-storage.
-MBA 539 has since vanished into covered storage and
+MBA 539 subsequently vanished into covered storage and

 Photo: © Keith Wright 2005